Panel-Based Research for Decision Support with Multiple AI Models

 Does a panel of AI models replace a panel of human experts?

 No. A panel of AI models is a structured research and comparison tool, not a substitute for human expertise.
 It helps identify what you know, what you don't, and where you need human expert input before making a consequential decision.
+The AI panel improves the quality of questions you bring to human experts, not replaces them.

 Can I use panel-based research for real-time or current-events questions?